tkurtbond/tkurtbond.github.io/posts/2023/02/03/overcoming-rests-limited-table-control-by-including-raw-groff-tbl/index.rst

    :alt: Original charactersheet for Xeksil in :app:`reST` using grid tables

-As you can see, it doesn’t fully fill the width of the page, and the first two columns are two wide for the information they contain.
+As you can see, it doesn’t fully fill the width of the page, and the first two columns are too wide for the information they contain.

 I’m contemplating changing the program so that the actual tables are in groff_ :app:`tbl` format directly, and insert them into the